 The purchase of additional properties will prevent further development to these sensitive areas while protecting and restoring critical habitat for wildlife.
 It will also allow for winding back past development through the closing of roads and the revegetation of land as habitat for Threatened species.

-We have identified this property at Lot 3 Thornton Peak Drive, Forest Creek in the Daintree Lowland Rainforest where the owner will sell it for only $75,000.
+We have identified this property at Lot Lot 330 Cape Tribulation Road, Cow Bay in the Daintree Lowland Rainforest where the owner will sell it for only $25,000.

-We are working to purchase and transfer ownership of land the Rainforest 4 Foundation.
+We are working to purchase and transfer ownership of land to the Daintree National Park.
 This will strengthen protection for the Daintree Lowland Rainforest, help reverse the negative impacts of rural residential development, and offer the best path forward for ensuring the world’s most ancient rainforest continues to thrive for generations to come.

 Buying land in the Daintree helps us to reverse the impacts of the disastrous 1980’s rural residential subdivision.
 All donations are tax-deductible, and receipts will be issued.

 Please donate now.
 A donation of $25 will purchase and protect ten sqm of the Daintree Rainforest.